Boylston Street

 Boylston Street is a major east–west thoroughfare in the city of Boston, Massachusetts, and its western suburbs.
 The street begins in Boston's Chinatown neighborhood, forms the southern border of the Boston Public Garden and Boston Common, runs through Back Bay and Boston's Fenway neighborhood, merges into Brookline Ave and then Washington Street, emerging again contiguous with Route 9 out to where it crosses Route 128, after which it becomes Worcester Street.
+It is iconic for the tragic Boston Marathon 2013 bombing, a bombing using 2 pressure cooker bombs at 671 and 755 Boylston Street and had killed 3 people and injured 264 others.

 Name

 As early as 1722, Boylston Street, then a short road on the outskirts of the town of Boston, was known as Frogg Lane or Frog Lane.
 It was later renamed for Ward Nicholas Boylston (1747–1828), a philanthropist and benefactor of Harvard University.
 Boylston, who was a descendant of Zabdiel Boylston, was born in Boston and spent much of his life in it.
 Boylston Market, and the town of Boylston, Massachusetts, were also named for him.